minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 === contribution data
 - sources: opensecrets bulkdata campaign contributions (election data 2012-2022)
+- data were PAC contributions to candidates and individual contributions (to PACs, candidates, etc.) -> source: opensecrets bulk data documentation
 - stratmann prerequisites: votes in 1991 and 1998, contributions in 1991-1992 and
   1995-1996. use contributions from 1991-92 as a base year, since no prior legislation done.1991-1992 contributions taken either as reward of vote in 1991